-We also record loan servicing assets and liabilities at estimated fair value when we transfer loans which qualify as sales under Topic 860, Transfers and Servicing with servicing rights retained or when we enter into servicing agreements with banks partners that retain Upstart-powered loans.
-Loan servicing assets and liabilities are reported in other assets and accrued expenses and other liabilities on our consolidated balance sheets.
-The gain or loss on loan sale, as well as changes in the fair value of loan servicing assets and liabilities are reported in revenue from fees, net, on our consolidated statements of operations and comprehensive income (loss) in the period in which the changes occur.
-We use a discounted cash flow model to estimate the fair values of loan servicing assets and liabilities.
-The cash flows in the valuation model represent the difference between the servicing fees charged to loan investors and an estimated market servicing fee.
+We have also elected the fair value option for servicing assets and liabilities.
+We record servicing assets and liabilities at estimated fair value when we transfer loans which qualify as sales under Topic 860, Transfers and Servicing.
+We use a discounted cash flow model to estimate the fair value of loan servicing assets and liabilities.
+The cash flows in the valuation model represent the difference between the servicing fees charged to institutional investors and an estimated market servicing fee.
 Since servicing fees are generally based on the monthly unpaid principal balance of the underlying loans, the expected cash flows in the model incorporate estimated credit risk and expected prepayments on the loans.
-These inputs are consistent with the assumptions used in the valuation of loans held-for-investment and related securitization notes and residual certificates.
-See "Note 4.
-Fair Value Measurement" in Part II, Item 8 of this Form 10-K for additional information.
+For further information on fair value measurement refer to "Note 4.
+Fair Value Measurement" in Part II, Item 8 of this Annual Report on Form 10-K.